-The Draft Statement of Accounts was authorised for issue by the Assistant Chief Officer - Resources on 10th June 2020.
-There are no adjusting or non-adjusting events not already reflected in this Statement of Accounts.
+The Draft Statement of Accounts was authorised for issue by the Assistant Chief Officer - Resources on 28th May 2021.
+There are no adjusting or non-adjusting events.

 Note 7 - Financing and Investment Income and Expenditure

 Financing, investment income, and expenditure (shown net), arising from pension interest charges and expected returns in the period on the net defined benefit liability (asset).